frida/frida/README.md

-Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS, Android and QNX.
+Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS, Android, and QNX.
 ===

 ## Installing from prebuilt binaries

+This is the recommended way to get started.
+All you need to do is:

     pip install frida # CLI tools and Python bindings npm install frida # Node.js bindings